Establishing Meaningful Relationships for Better Health Outcomes

 We know from experience that a batch-and-blast model of communication is an outdated and ineffective method when trying to engage people.
 Icario takes a more human approach, developing various segments that patients were randomly assigned to.
 From there, different channel sequences were tested to see which methods would resonate.

 We discovered that synergies existed between channels.
-For example, engagement increased when a multi-channel approach that included interactive voice was used.
+For example, engagement increased when an omnichannel approach that included interactive voice was used.
 This doesn’t necessarily mean that traditional channels like interactive voice calls are more effective, but it does mean that the combination and the sequence of channels matters.

 In addition, when text messages were used alongside interactive voice, engagement increased.
 Overall the program revealed that the more places people saw a message, the higher likelihood of action.